 If, however, you want your child to be officially escorted at one of the dismissal times, your child will report to a designated room in the school and wait until the authorized adult comes into the building to sign him/her out.

-There are no provisions for child care at dismissal times so it is imperative that your child be picked up on time.
+There are no provisions for child care at dismissal times, unless your child is signed up for After-Care through Community School, so it is imperative that your child be picked up on time.

 TRAFFIC AND SAFETY